robertcoltheart/concurrent-task/src/ConcurrentTask/README.md

 ```

 By default, `Environment.ProcessorCount` is used to limit the number of concurrent tasks.

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## Acknowledgements
 Borrowed from the excellent [SafeParallelAsync](https://github.com/NewOrbit/SafeParallelAsync) :heart: